PagerDuty/incident-response-docs/docs/during/during_an_incident.md

     * Identify any post-incident clean-up work.
     * You may need to perform debriefing/analysis of the underlying root cause.

-1. (After call ends) Create the post-mortem page from the template, and assign an owner to the post-mortem for the incident.

-1. (After call ends) Send out an internal email explaining that we had a major incident, provide a link to the post-mortem.
+1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).

 ## Steps for Deputy
 You are there to support the IC in whatever they need.